rollerworks/search/Resources/doc/input/index.rst

 Input
 ======

-The input component provides the filtering preference to use for filtering, only fields present in the FieldSet will be used.
+The input component provides the filtering preference to use for filtering.
+Only fields present in the ``FieldSet`` will be used.

 Filtering preferences can be provided in a wide range of formats.

 .. tip::

-    To search using a formula like you do in a spreadsheet you can use the :doc:`filter_query` syntax.
+    To search using a formula, like you do in a spreadsheet, you can use the :doc:`filter_query` syntax.

-Filtering preferences are provided by so called filtering pairs, a pair consists of the field name and its values.
+Filtering preferences are provided by so called filtering pairs;
+a pair consists of the field name and its values.

-The values be either loose values, excludes (*not this value*), ranges and simple comparisons
+The values can be loose values, excludes (*not this value*), ranges and simple comparisons
 like: < > >= <=

 Grouping